copypastemaster/hono-backend/README.md

 bun run seed
 ```
 The previous step would initialize, migrate, and seed the database with pre-configure test users.

+## You can adjust the routers, or other features of hono by your own.
+This template only does the initial setup that is at least what I need initially for every backend project.

 To run:
 ```sh